rust-lang/rust/src/doc/rustc-dev-guide/src/incremental-compilation.md

 ## Improvements to the basic algorithm

-In the description basic algorithm, we said that at the end of compilation we would save the results of all the queries that were performed.
+In the description of the basic algorithm, we said that at the end of compilation we would save the results of all the queries that were performed.
 In practice, this can be quite wasteful – many of those results are very cheap to recompute, and serializing and deserializing